-Do you dread every single run or feel like you have been dragging for a while?
-If so, you may be overtraining.
+Do you dread every single run or feel like you’ve been dragging for a while?
+If so, you may be over training.
 Review your training plan and make sure it’s appropriate for you and your running goals.

 Is it only today’s run you don’t want to do?
 You’re likely just feeling a little lazy.

 How Do You Feel About Your Final Goal?